robrwo/perl-Test-MixedScripts/README.md

 The current version does not support specifying exceptions to specific lines of POD.

+The only workaround for this is to escape the individual characters using the `E` formatting code.
+See [perlpod](https://metacpan.org/pod/perlpod) for more information.
+See [perlpod](https://metacpan.org/pod/perlpod) for more details.

 # SEE ALSO

 [Test::PureASCII](https://metacpan.org/pod/Test%3A%3APureASCII) tests that only ASCII characters are used.